AlexMercedCoder/tutorialblog/content/blog/typescript101/index.md

 ## Typing Your First Variable

-So delete all the current contents of index.ts and open up the codesandbox console, we won't really be using the browser screen so the terminal can take up all the space.
+Delete all the current contents of index.ts and open up the codesandbox console, we won't really be using the browser screen so the terminal can take up all the space.
 Let's make a variable!

 ```ts
 let myFirstVariable: string = "3"